Automated Optical Inspection (AOI) Guide: All You Need to Know About an AOI Machine.

 AOI is a machine-based technique typically used in the manufacturing industry of optics.
 It is used to inspect and certify optics such as flat, curved, coated and optics with different materials.

 Flat optics include windows, mirrors, etc., whereas curved optics include lenses with different curvatures.

-With the increase in the complexity of products and them becoming smaller in size, to manually inspect them pose a serious challenge to workers and therefore AOI has a vital role to play in ensuring the products’ quality.
+With the increase in the complexity of products and them becoming smaller in size, manually inspecting them pose a serious challenge to workers and therefore AOI has a vital role to play in ensuring the products’ quality.

 AOI machines depend on three crucial aspects – Illumination, Machine Vision Camera, and Processing Software.

-The optics is placed under light sources that are highly illuminated.
+The optics are placed under light sources that are highly illuminated.
 By selecting the appropriate light source, one can project different types of defects more easily.

 Earlier AOI machines made use of various illumination styles, such as fluorescent, incandescent, ultraviolet and infrared lights but with advances in light technology, newer machines now employ LED lights in colours such as red, green, white and blue.